remix-run/remix/docs/tutorials/jokes.md

 ![DevTools Application tab showing ][dev-tools-application-tab-showing]

-And now every request the browser makes to our server will include that cookie (we don't have to do anything on the client, [this is how cookies work][this-is-how-cookies-work]):
+And now every request the browser makes to our server will include that cookie (we don't have to do anything on the client, [this is how cookies work][http-cookies]):

 ![Request headers showing the Cookie][request-headers-showing-the-cookie]

 So we can now check whether the user is authenticated on the server by reading that header to get the `userId` we had set into it.
 To test this out, let's fix the `/jokes/new` route by adding the `jokesterId` field to `db.joke.create` call.

-<docs-info>Remember to check [the docs][the-docs] to learn how to get the session from the request</docs-info>
+<docs-info>Remember to check [the docs][here-are-the-docs] to learn how to get the session from the request</docs-info>

 💿 Update `app/utils/session.server.ts` to get the `userId` from the session.
 In my solution I create three functions: `getUserSession(request: Request)`, `getUserId(request: Request)` and `requireUserId(request: Request, redirectTo: string)`.